If I could not do it, I did not do it.

 I aim to let people be who they really are, and that works well.

 I’ve let go of having to be at the centre of things.
-For example, I am now working with 27 schools, and my approach is to facilitate them all to work together.
+For example, at the time of writing, I am now working with many schools, and my approach is to facilitate them all to work together.
 My role is connecting them to work with each other, rather than being at the centre of it all.

 Probably that flows from the way yoga has contributed to my perception of myself.